 Then whisk together the tahini, olive oil, lemon juice, and water to make the dressing.
 Add more water if you want a thinner dressing.

 Toss and massage the kale with some of the dressing.
-Add the roasted squash and chickpeas right to the bowl along with all the other salad ingredients.
+Add the roasted vegetables right to the bowl along with all the other salad ingredients.
 Drizzle over the rest of the tahini dressing.

-If you try my recipe for Delicata Squash Salad, I would love to hear from you in the comments with your experience and rating!
+If you try my recipe for Kale, Chickpea, and Delicata Squash Salad, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 – Happy Eating, Annemarie